rs9899/stats-minor-iitb/README.md

 * Applied Stochastic Processes is a side topic in some way which focusses specially on Markov Chain and how to represent them along with doing analysis like its stationary state.

 * Introduction to Derivative pricing wasn't done by me so I don't have any clue.

+> Thanks for reading.
+For any more clarification, please drop an issue [here](https://github.com/rs9899/stats-minor-iitb/issues)